MobileNativeFoundation/rules_xcodeproj/docs/rules-xcodeproj.md

 Provides needed information about a target to allow rules_xcodeproj to automatically process it.

-If you need more control over how a target or it's dependencies are processed, return a `XcodeProjInfo` provider instance instead.
+If you need more control over how a target or its dependencies are processed, return a `XcodeProjInfo` provider instance instead.